© Christoph Noesig PHOTOGRAPHY

 - Drop-off: Depending on the water level, at the “ Löwenhaus ” or at the Baggersee

-- Both the entry and exit points are located in close proximity to public transportation for a convenient journey
+- The entry and exit points are located in close proximity to public transportation for a convenient journey

 - No wetsuit required—appropriate footwear will be provided